General account questions

 Aww, aren't you nice?
 We appreciate folks like you who limit your friends' chances of developing carpal tunnel syndrome with all that extra clicking.
 Our system is currently setup to send invite emails for individual sign ups, but there are a couple ways to invite your members to all your sign ups at once:

 2) The same index page that is created from the web button can be used in other ways to invite your users to see all your sign ups at once.
-To find the index page for your account, navigate to the "Logo and Web Buttons" page under the Resources tab.
+To find the index page for your account, click "Goodies" on the left side of your accoount page.
 Under the button settings, click on the link for the page "showing all my sign ups."
 You will then see a graphical index page showing icons for all your sign ups.
 You can copy the web address from the header of your browser for that page.
 This unique link can then be emailed to users using your own email system.
 You can also post it to Facebook or Twitter to spread the word to all your users about your sign up opportunities!
 If you add more sign ups to the account, they will be visible on the index page automatically.

 I see.
 You forgot to invite your mom, didn't you?
 And now she's doing that whole guilt thing where she sweetly says, "Well, if you don't want me to be there, I understand."
 I'm afraid that you may need a counselor to work through everything completely - but we can at least help you send that extra invite.
 To add more invites, login to your account on the site.
 Click "View" beneath your sign up.
 At the top of the page will be an "Administrator's Toolbar" with a button for "Send Invites" that will allow you to invite more people.
 Enter the new emails in the box and click update at the bottom of the screen to send additional invites.

 What, you're not interested in a fabulous finger workout that comes from typing 1500 emails in by hand?
 Good thing we can help.